Treating Behavior Problems in Pets

 There are some schools of animal training who have adopted the Least Intrusive, Minimally Aversive (LIMA) philosophy and who use positive reinforcement (R+) and force free techniques.
 These are the good trainers.
 Here is a list of schools that use these techniques:

-LIMA and R+ Animal Training Schools
+R+ Animal Training Schools

 - Academy for Dog Trainers Graduate or have Academy for Dog Trainers Certificate in Training and Counseling (CTC) from former SF SPCA program